Technigo/project-music-releases-vite/README.md

 As soon as we managed to connect the components, the styling got extremly fast.

-If we could change something, we probably would make sure that our equiptment is up to date.
+If we could change something, we probably would make sure that our equipment is up to date.
 Because this cost us too much time.
-We also wanted to add buttons to display the albums and singles separatly.
-But were running out of time, therefore we deleted the idea from our code.

 ### View it live